 3. Danelectro 59DC

 Danelectro 59DC is a unique instrument among other bass guitars.
 Thanks to lipstick pickups and short-scale length, the tone this bass produces is one in a million.
 This Danelectro bass guitar is great to record rock and blues.
 It’s not a great recording instrument for heavy music.
 But for a unique rock tone, it’s perhaps the best.
 A very affordable instrument too.

 This particular model has a short scale but it also comes in a long-scale format.
 The two lipstick single-coil pickups make the 59DC model a special bass for recording.
 The neck is C-shaped and very easy to play with.
 Has 24 frets, an aluminum nut, and a maple neck, and the body is made from plywood with a hardboard top.
 It’s not only a recording guitar but also a gigable instrument.

 Squier Contemporary Jazz basses are amazing and diverse instruments for recording.
 Playability and tone variations make this bass a perfect choice for any home recording studio.
 The contemporary series is a modernization of the classic J-style bass guitar.
 The combination of wood, pickups, controls, and price make this jazz bass guitar a must-have.
 Also, these series include basses with active pickups.

-Contemporary J bass comes with ceramic single-coil pickups which adds punch and clarity to the tone.
+Contemporary J bass comes with ceramic single-coil pickups which add punch and clarity to the tone.
 A modern bridge helps to enhance resonance.
 With J bass you can record not only rock or blues but heavy music too.
 It’s a very versatile bass guitar.
-It plays and sounds perfect.
+It plays and sounds perfectly.
 One of the best bass guitars for rock.

 5. Epiphone Embassy